gcwoodruff/inopinata_population_genomics_2020/README.md

 2021 code
 ```

-Code for work performed towards revisions following peer review in 2023 can be here.
+Code connected to revisions following peer review in 2023 can be here.
 This includes: comparisons of inbreeding coefficients among the X and autosomes; work on LD decay; and the examination of potentially hyperdivergent regions.
 ```
 GBE_revisions_2023
 ```